 Other topics relevant to this Special Issue are: the state-of-the-art radar system architectures and related digital and software technologies; cognitive radars and the analysis of human-in-the-loop aspects in radar systems; dual-function radar communications and radar systems; waveform design; radar detection theory and radar signal processing; theory, algorithms, and applications (RTAA); target classification; micromotion estimation.

-Prof. Yu Yao, East China Jiaotong University, China
+Yu Yao, School of Information Engineering, East China Jiaotong University, China

-Prof. Harun Taha Hayvaci, American University of the Middle East, Kuwait
+Harun Taha Hayvaci, College of Engineering and Technology, American University of the Middle East, Kuwait